taskcluster/taskcluster-rfcs/rfcs/0120-artifact-service.md

   * We will support pull-through caches the same way we support CDNs by redirecting urls.
 These might be signed urls, as required by each underlying storage system
   * We will look into Ceph or similar systems
-* What auth scheme will we use between Queue and objects? **Maybe JWT**
+* What auth scheme will we use between Queue and objects? **JWT with HS256**
-* Will we use Content Addressable storage?
+* Will we use Content Addressable storage? **No**
-  * We like this idea, but we're going to do thinking about it later on since it's not required that we tackle this upfront
+  * ~~We like this idea, but we're going to do thinking about it later on since it's not required that we tackle this upfront~~
+  * We think this is neat, but the potential benefit is perceived to be too small for the possible security risks

 # Implementation